faassen/secretweblog_zola/content/posts/curious-case-of-quentell.md

 [^1]: Mastodon is great.
 Like all systems, it has drawbacks.
-Many media people think in terms of a flat, instantly updated global state for news, run by corporations, so take their opinions about Mastodon with that bias in mind.
+Many media people think in terms of a flat, instantly updated global state for news, run by corporations, and Mastodon isn't quite that, so take their opinions about Mastodon with that bias in mind.

 [^2]: I deliberately leave the sellers unsourced, as I don't want to get into trouble with them nor help them with their SEO by linking to them.